Wi-Fi Spec: 802.11ac

-With a simple, easy setup and the ability to distribute an internet connection while controlling everything from your IoT locks to thermostats, we found that TP-Link's Deco M9 Plus Smart Home Mesh Wi-Fi System ($450 for three units) can do it all.
-It can suffer from erratic performance and you'll need to do everything through the company's phone and tablet app.
-It also comes with robust built-in security.
+With a simple, easy setup and the ability to distribute an internet connection while controlling everything from your smart locks to thermostats, we found that the TP-Link Deco M9 Plus Smart Home Mesh Wi-Fi System ($450 for three units) can do it all.

 If you like your Wi-Fi gear small and plentiful, TP-Link's Deco M9 Plus Smart Home Mesh Wi-Fi System should be right up your networking alley.
 Like Eero and Samsung's SmartThings, the Deco M9 Plus devices are white disks, but at 6.0 x 6.0 x 1.5 inches, they're twice as big as Eero's devices (4.8 x 4.8 x 1.3 inches).
 The Deco M9 Plus units are still easy to hide and third-party wall-mounting brackets are readily available.